qxsch/AzureTranslateDoc/README.md

 ## Known Limitations

-- **PDF output:** Translated PDFs are regenerated as clean text documents.
-Complex layouts, images, and fonts from the original PDF are not preserved.
-- **Markdown:** Markdown files are translated paragraph-by-paragraph.
-Code blocks and syntax may occasionally be altered by the translation engine.
-- **Images:** Only inline text is translated.
-Embedded images, charts, and diagrams are not processed.
+- **Images & charts:** Text embedded inside images, charts, or diagrams within documents is not translated — only the document's native text content is processed.
+- **Markdown code blocks:** The translation engine may occasionally alter content inside fenced code blocks or inline code spans.
+- **In-memory jobs:** Translation jobs are stored in memory and expire after 1 hour.
+An app restart loses all pending and completed jobs.
+- **Language list:** The UI exposes 7 languages + auto-detect.
+Azure Translator supports many more, but they are not currently surfaced.
-- **File size:** Default limit is 10 MB per document.
+- **File size:** Default limit is 10 MB per document (configurable via `MAX_FILE_SIZE_MB`).

 ---